Esvagt Froude Service Operation Vessel (SOV), Denmark

 The Walk-to-Work gangway system is complemented by STBs, developed at Esvagt's headquarters in Esbjerg.

-An open STB model, 7B, is also included and can accommodate two crew members and three technicians and their equipment.
+An open STB model, 7B, is also included and can accommodate two crew members, three technicians and their equipment.
 It also has an enclosed STB model 12A carrying two crew members and eight technicians, along with one tonne of cargo.
-T

 A standard Esvagt fast rescue boat is positioned on the deck.